• Kakemono Panel: A Pheasant in Flowering Branches

 In this drawing completed in 1966 by Paul Hoffmaster, President Thomas Jefferson sends Meriwether Lewis to explore the vast Louisiana country.
 Lewis served as a private secretary to President Jefferson, and later joined with William Clark to complete the first transcontinental journey by the United States to the Pacific coast.
 The author of the Declaration of Independence, Jefferson served as president from March 4, 1801 until March 4, 1809.

-• Corner of East Room Drawing
+• Corner of East Room Drawing, White House Collection

 Joseph Pennell